Human Research, Spacewalk Preps as Dragon Cargo Ops Continue

-Category: Space Hits: 1Expedition 65 astronauts (clockwise from left) Shane Kimbrough, Megan McArthur, Mark Vande Hei and Akihiko Hoshide are pictured inside the Harmony module.
+Category: Space Hits: 4Expedition 65 astronauts (clockwise from left) Shane Kimbrough, Megan McArthur, Mark Vande Hei and Akihiko Hoshide are pictured inside the Harmony module.

 The Expedition 65 crew members are helping researchers today understand how living in space affects the human body.
 Two astronauts are also getting ready for a pair of spacewalks while the SpaceX Cargo Dragon continues being unpacked at the International Space Station.